 Despite this, thousands of Canadians thrive while living with arthritis.
 With the right combination of treatments, lifestyle changes and support, arthritis can be successfully managed.
 For more information on treatment options, talk to your healthcare provider, or visit the Canadian Arthritis Society for additional resources.

-For information regarding foot pain associated with arthritis and custom foot orthotics, contact the team of certified Pedorthists at SoleScience today.
+For information regarding foot pain associated with arthritis and how custom orthotics & orthotic insoles can help, contact the team of certified Pedorthists at SoleScience today.